 Before you clean your entire floor with a new mop or cleaning solution, it’s always a good idea to do a quick spot test.
 Find an out-of-the-way area, like under a sofa or in a closet, to see how your floor reacts.
 When experts tested spin mops, they checked their performance on everything from sticky marinara sauce to potting soil to see how effective they were.
 You can do the same on a smaller scale.
 See how well your mop picks up dust bunnies versus a small, sticky spill.
 Pay attention to how easily it glides and gets into corners.
 This little trial run gives you peace of mind and confirms you have the right tool for the job.

-Tips for Quick Drying and Aftercare
+My Favorite Tips for Quick Drying

 The number one rule for hardwood floors is to minimize their exposure to water.
 This is where a spin mop truly shines.
 Its wringing mechanism is designed to remove excess water, which is crucial for preventing warping or damage.
 Before you start mopping, give the pedal a few extra pumps or the handle a few more spins until the mop head is just damp, not sopping wet.
 After you’re done, keep your tools in top shape by cleaning them.
 Most microfiber mop heads can be tossed right into the washing machine.
 This not only keeps things hygienic but also saves you money on disposable pads.
 Having clean mop refills ready to go makes it easy to stick to your routine.